AI giant Anthropic confidentially files for US IPO as investors bet big on AI future

-June 1 : AI giant Anthropic said on Monday it has confidentially filed for a U.S. initial public offering, teeing up what could become the watershed moment for Wall Street's AI frenzy.
+June 1 : AI giant Anthropic said on Monday it has confidentially filed for a U.S. initial public offering, teeing up what could become a watershed moment for Wall Street's AI frenzy.

 The move sets up a high-stakes test of whether investor appetite for the AI revolution that has reshaped white-collar work around the world can match the sky-high expectations surrounding the booming sector.

-Anthropic did not disclose the size or terms of the offering.
+Anthropic, which operates AI chatbot Claude, did not disclose the size or the terms of the offering.
 It last raised $65 billion at a post-money valuation of $965 billion in late May, putting it ahead of rival OpenAI.

 The crucial step toward a listing comes on the heels of SpaceX's mega-IPO, which is on course to rewrite the record books as the Elon Musk-led company pursues a $75 billion offering at a $1.75 trillion valuation.